G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

 ## Rules for data masking

-The WAF node transmits the following information to the WAF Cloud:
+The WAF node transmits the following information to the WAF Cloud: dash, plz check if Cloud in row 65 should definitely be capitalized (only capitalize if it's about Gcore Cloud specifically)
 - Serialized requests with detected attacks
 - WAF system counters
 - System statistics such as CPU load and RAM usage
-- WAF system statistics, including the number of processed NGINX requests and Tarantool statistics
+- WAF system statistics, including the number of processed nginx requests and Tarantool statistics
 - Data about the type of traffic that WAF requires to accurately identify the application structure

 Certain information should not be sent outside of the server where it is processed.
-This generally includes authorization details (like cookies, tokens, passwords), personal data, and payment information.
+This generally includes authorization details (like cookies, tokens, and passwords,) personal data, and payment information.

-The WAF Node can mask data in requests.
+The WAF node can mask data in requests.
 Using this rule, the original value of the specified request point is removed before the request is sent to the postanalytics module and the WAF Cloud.
 This approach ensures that sensitive data does not unintentionally leave the secure environment.

-This rule can impact the visibility of attacks, the verification of active threats, and the identification of brute force attacks.
+This rule can impact the visibility of attacks, the verification of active threats, and the identification of brute-force attacks.

 ### Masking of a cookie value

 Here's an illustration of such rule creation.
-Use the <a href="https://gcore.com/docs/web-security/manage-waf/available-rule-types#create-and-apply-rules" target="_blank">instructions above</a>.
+First, use the <a href="https://gcore.com/docs/web-security/manage-waf/available-rule-types#create-and-apply-rules" target="_blank">instructions above</a>.
 The rule applies if the following conditions are specified in the **If** section:

-- the application is accessible at the domain ```example.com```
+- The application is accessible at the domain ```example.com```
-- the application uses a ```PHPSESSID``` cookie for user authentication
+- The application uses a ```PHPSESSID``` cookie for user authentication
-- security policies deny access to this information for employees using WAF
+- Security policies deny access to this information for employees using WAF

 To create a data masking rule for this cookie, the following actions should be performed in the **Then** section:

 1\.
-Go to the **Rules** tab
+Go to the **Rules** tab.

 2\.
-Find the branch for ```example.com/**/*.*``` and click **Add rule**
+Find the branch for ```example.com/**/*.*``` and click **Add rule**.

 3\.
-Choose **Mask sensitive data**
+Choose **Mask sensitive data**.

 4\.
-Select the *Header* parameter and enter its value ```COOKIE```; select the ```cookie``` parameter and enter its value ```PHPSESSID``` after **in this part of request**.
-Options sequentally (if several) selected in in this part of request should reflect a sequence of parsers WAF would apply to read the required request element
+Select the *Header* parameter and enter its value ```COOKIE```.
+Select the ```cookie``` parameter and enter its value ```PHPSESSID``` after **in this part of request**.
+Options sequentially selected (if several) in this part of the request should reflect a sequence of parsers that WAF would apply to read the required request element.

 5\.
-Click **Create**
+Click **Create**.

 <img src="https://assets.gcore.pro/docs/web-security/manage-waf/available-rule-types/rules-waf-30.png" alt="Masking of the cookie value (example)" width="80%">
+dash, plz merge PR, but I will start again here tomorrow. didn't finish and have to leave now
 ## User-defined detection rules

 In certain situations, it might be beneficial to manually add a signature for attack detection or to create a virtual patch.
 While WAF doesn't employ regular expressions for attack detection, it does permit users to supplement with additional signatures that are based on regular expressions.